jts/ncov-tools/README.md

 metadata: "/path/to/metadata.tsv"
 ```

-The expected metadata file is a sample TSV with up to three fields:
+The expected metadata file is a simple TSV with a `sample` field and optional `ct` and `date` fields.
+Other fields can be provided but will be ignored.

 ```
 sample   ct     date